-Dutch manufacturer suspends ride that killed one at Ohio fair
+Dutch manufacturer suspends ride that killed 1 at Ohio fair

 "It's one of the more popular rides.
 My son was just on it yesterday," said spokeswoman Darla Givens.

 North Carolina issued a moratorium on the ride's use until an investigation is completed.
+Tennessee, Pennsylvania, Missouri, New York and the Monmouth County Fair in New Jersey also suspended operations of the Fireball and similar rides.

-In addition, local media in Canada reported officials closed the Fireball ride at an annual fair in Edmonton, Alberta, until further notice.
+At an annual fair in the Canadian city of Edmonton, officials shut down the Fireball ride on Wednesday night until further notice, said Caiti Farquharson, a spokeswoman for the organization that holds the event.

 Those taken to area hospitals after the Ohio accident ranged in age from 14 to 42, authorities said.
-A highway patrol spokesman said he did not have details on their conditions.
+Two patients remain in critical condition and another is in serious condition after multiple surgeries at the Ohio State University Wexner Medical Center, according to a hospital statement.

 Jarrell had enlisted in the Marines Friday and had been due to begin basic training in South Carolina next June, said Captain Oliver David, a Marine spokesman.